 - using shock-absorbing insoles

-- avoiding exercise on hard or slanged surfaces or uneven terrain
+- avoiding exercising on hard or slanted surfaces or uneven terrain

 - increasing exercise intensity gradually

 - engaging in strength training, specifically toe exercises that build calf muscles